 Failure to attend this meeting will result in the case being decided in your absence, as well as a failure to comply violation, an additional Community Standard violation on your record that may result in a registration hold being placed on your account.

-Should you accept responsibility or be found responsible for the charges, you will receive sanctions.
+Should you accept responsibility or be found responsible for the charges, you will receive outcomes.
 These are outcomes designed to educate you about how your actions impact both you and others.
 A list of possible sanctions can be found in the student handbook in section 2.0: Community Standards.
 The hearing officer will use the preponderance of evidence standard when deciding a case, which means that the determination is that it is more likely than not that a violation was committed.

 Opening the Individual Hearing Email